-My good friend and fellow HAM Operator, Ben, call-sign, KC2RXV, gave me a gift — the INRICO T320 Network Radio integrated with a mobile phone.
+My good friend and fellow HAM Operator, Ben, he gave me a gift — the INRICO T320 Network Radio integrated with a mobile phone.
 I absolutely dig this transceiver/phone.

 In summary, this is a network walk-talkie that can be used for all types of purposes: family and friends communications, mission-critical ICS-based communications, law enforcement, and so on.